-9. Specific Safeguarding Concerns - Further Information
+11. Specific Safeguarding Concerns - Further Information

-Part One and Annex B of KCSiE 2023 and Section 3.4, provide further information on the types of abuse and a range of specific safeguarding issues.
-Where staff are unsure how to respond to specific safeguarding issues.
+Part One and Annex B of KCSiE 2024 and Section 5, provide further information on the types of abuse and a range of specific safeguarding issues.

-All staff are made aware of the possible indicators of abuse and neglect and how to respond to disclosures and other concerns, following the identified procedures.
+All staff are made aware of the possible indicators of abuse, exploitation, and neglect and how to respond to concerns and allegations and information shared, following the identified procedures.
 Staff are aware that some children have an increased risk of abuse, both online and offline, as listed below.

-9.1 Physical, Emotional, Sexual Abuse and Neglect
+11.1 Physical, Emotional, Sexual Abuse and Neglect

-Please see Appendix 1 - Categories of Abuse, for further information
+Please see Appendix 1 - Categories of Abuse, Neglect and Exploitation, for further information

-9.2 Child-on-Child Abuse
+11.2 Child-on-Child Abuse

 All staff are aware that children can abuse other children and that this can happen inside and outside of school and online.
-It can be an isolated incident or part of a pattern and may involve, power imbalance, intent and repetition.
+It can be an isolated incident or part of a pattern and may involve, power imbalance, intent, and repetition.
 All staff are aware of the different types of child-on-child abuse and the indicators, which include, but are not limited to:

-- Bullying, including cyberbullying, prejudice-based and discriminatory bullying. - Abuse in intimate personal relationships between children. - Physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. - Sexual violence and sexual harassment. - Consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery). - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party. - Upskirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - Initiation/hazing type violence and rituals.
+- > Bullying, including cyberbullying, prejudice-based and discriminatory bullying. - > Abuse in intimate personal relationships between children. - Physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. - > Sexual violence and sexual harassment. - Consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery). - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party. - Upskirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm. - Initiation/hazing type violence and rituals.